zencart/documentation/content/user/upgrading/php_warnings.md

 weight: 10
 ---

 As you upgrade PHP from an older version, these are log messages you will commonly see.
 An explanation of *why this can happen* is provided in [understanding errors after upgrading PHP versions](/user/troubleshooting/php_debug_logs).

-Fortunately, these problems are very easy to fix.
+This article explains *how to fix* some of the most common problems you will see.

+There are several levels of PHP problems, with the least serious being _notices_ and _warnings_.

+More serious are PHP _errors_, which can cause a blank screen or partially blank screen.
+If you are experiencing errors, you should also read the [blank pages troublshooting guide](/user/troubleshooting/blank_page/).

 Please take these as examples, not exact matches for every log you might come across.